vmware-archive/pcf-pipelines/README.md

 These pipelines are found in any of the directories with the `upgrade-` prefix.

+The upgrade-tile pipeline is compatible with the latest version of pcf-pipelines.
+However, as discussed, this pipeline is only used for patch upgrades.

 ## Prerequisites

 - [install a Concourse server](https://concourse.ci/installing.html)